mohammed183/re_vit/markdown/01-Introduction.md

 ::: {.cell .markdown}
 ## Visualization

-In a vision transformer, an image undergoes several preprocessing steps before being passed to the transformer.
-First, the image is divided into fixed-size patches.
+In a vision transformer, an image is preprocessed through several steps before being fed into the transformer encoder.
+The first step involves dividing the image into fixed-size patches.
 These patches are then linearly embedded and combined with positional embeddings.
-This part explains how image is preprocessed before being passed to transformer encoder and visualize how patches look like and is similar to part of the one found [here](https://github.com/hirotomusiker/schwert_colab_data_storage/blob/master/notebook/Vision_Transformer_Tutorial.ipynb).
-If you are interested in how positional embeddings are added to the patch embeddings and how attention visualization make sure to check the tutorial link.
+This process is visualized below, where you can see how the patches look like.
+If you are interested in learning more about how positional embeddings are added to the patch embeddings and how attention is visualized, make sure to check out the [full tutorial](https://github.com/hirotomusiker/schwert_colab_data_storage/blob/master/notebook/Vision_Transformer_Tutorial.ipynb).

 ![](assets/tutorial.png)